mihaibalau/WebAPI/README.md

 Our project works in the following way:
 We have two repositories:
-  1) WebAPI *(this one)*: runs the local database for your machine, so imagine this as a hosted server somewhere (except you run it locally), which you can make http requests to.
-An example would be you're in the app, you need the list of users to display it on the screen.
-How do you do this?
-You call a method in the repository which makes an http request to this server that is hosted somewhere (again, you are running it locally, separate from the actual app.
-For the homework purposes it's not hosted), and that's how you retrieve the users.
-It replaces querying the SQL Server database with querying this API that you run as a separate project.
+  1) WebAPI (this repo) 🌐
+      This project runs a local web server that hosts a local database.
+      Think of it like a server hosted somewhere on the internet — but in our case, it's running on your own machine.
+      You can send HTTP requests to this server to fetch or modify data.

+      Example:
+      When you're using the app and need a list of users to display, you call a method in your client app that makes an HTTP request to this WebAPI.
+      Instead of directly querying a database (e.g., SQL Server), you query this API, which returns the needed data.

+      ✅ For homework purposes, the WebAPI is not deployed to an online server — you run it locally as a separate project.

   2) Client repo (where the actual app is): *soon to be documented*